Farata/angulartypescript/readme.md

 This repository contains code samples from the book "Angular Development with TypeScript", Second Edition (see https://www.manning.com/books/angular-development-with-typescript-second-edition).
-The code-samples directory has two versions of code samples: one for Angular 5, and another for Angular 6.
+The code-samples directory has two versions of code samples: one for Angular 5, and another for Angular 6 (the code for Angular 7 is coming soon).
 The process of creating the Angular 6 version of these code samples is described at https://yakovfain.com/2018/05/16/how-i-migrated-a-dozen-of-projects-to-angular-6.

 Each chapter comes with serveral sample apps that may be included in the same project, e.g. chapter3/router-samples.
 To run a particular app, you need to know its name.